-Since the invention of the stethoscope in 1816, listening to respiratory sounds over lungs (auscultation of lungs) has been one of the basic medical tools for studying the human respiratory system; stethoscopes serve to promote noninvasive diagnosing and monitoring facilities of respiratory diseases as an alternative to radiation instruments^[14].
+Since the invention of the stethoscope in 1816, listening to respiratory sounds over lungs (auscultation of lungs) has been one of the basic medical tools for studying the human respiratory system; stethoscopes serve to promote noninvasive diagnosing and monitoring facilities of respiratory diseases as an alternative to radiation instruments^[21].
 Therefore, it stands to reason that with more audio channels, the processing of the recorded signal could reach an acceptable level to be able to distinguish both cough and wheeze in this application.
-Conventional stethoscopes successfully amplify respiratory sounds and transfer them to physicians.
-Electret microphones are a good alternative to both conventional and electronic stethoscopes.
-Electret microphones are not only small enough to be placed on shirts, but also they have been successfully used for recording respiratory sounds (Korenbaum et al. 2008, Oletic et al 2014).
-Four electret microphones will be placed on the back of the shirt over the regions where respiratory auscultation is typically practiced, similar to the layout in Figure 5.
+Conventional stethoscopes successfully amplify respiratory sounds and transfer them to Electret microphones are a good alternative to both conventional and electronic physicians. stethoscopes.
+Electret microphones are not only small enough to be placed on shirts, but also they have been successfully used for recording respiratory sounds^[21].
+Two electret microphones will be placed on the back of the shirt over the regions where respiratory auscultation is typically practiced, see Figure 7.
 Building the respiratory measurement circuit requires amplification via an operational amplifier and the proper resistors, which will be purchased in the future, as well as a means of transmitting the signal to the physician using a microcontroller.
 The Arduino Pro Mini was purchased and serves as a quick means of sampling the data (from four channels) and transmitting the data wirelessly to any Bluetooth[®] enabled device via the Bluetooth[®] module, also already purchased.
-The fluctuating periodic movements of the upper chest and abdomen requires the use of a flexible stretch sensor; two elastic resistive bands with a maximum length of 1 m were purchased.
-Other various electronic components were purchased, including the athletic shirts ranging in size from adult small to adult extra-large, to complete the design; however, the 3D printed cases will still need to be purchased once the circuit board is completed and its dimensions are measured (see Appendix C for complete material list).
+The fluctuating periodic movements of the upper chest and abdomen require the use of a flexible stretch sensor; two elastic resistive bands with a maximum length of Other various electronic components were purchased, including the 1 m were purchased. athletic shirts ranging in size from adult small to adult extra-large, to complete the design; however, the 3D printed cases will still need to be purchased once the circuit board is completed and its dimensions are measured (see Appendix C for complete material list).